anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.
+Quote: Think for yourselves and let others enjoy the privilege to do so too.

-By: Dorothy Thompson
+By: Voltaire